csstools/postcss-plugins/plugins/postcss-lab-function/test/color/README.md

 At the moment there is still unspecified behavior around color conversion from `lab`|`lch` to `rgb` or `color()`

-[coloraide](https://facelessuser.github.io/coloraide/) is used to mimick browser behavior.
+[coloraide](https://facelessuser.github.io/coloraide/) is used to mimic browser behavior.
-This allows us to quickly tweak the conversion and test the output against variants produced by coloaide.
+This allows us to quickly tweak the conversion and test the output against variants produced by coloraide.

 coloraide requires `python3`.